Frequently Asked Questions

 Each case and client are different, so we address each one in a unique process tailored to achieve maximum results, but there is an overall process you can expect.

-We will then speak with you to obtain information not contained in the records, such as details on how your injuries impacted your daily and family life.
 Once we have all information necessary, we will evaluate your case for settlement, and recommend to you a settlement value for your case.
-We will then compile all of the available information and documents and submit a thorough and detailed demand letter (with your records, bills, lost wage information and any other relevant documents or photographs) to the defendant’s insurance company for evaluation (and mail a copy to you).
-We generally tell clients to expect to wait at least 30-45 days before we receive an offer on their case from the insurance company.
-It does not take that long for them to evaluate each case, but they place them in line for review based on the order in which they are received.
-It is possible that we may receive an offer in less than 30 days, but if a specific adjuster has a backlog, it could be 60 days or more.
+We will then compile all of the available information and documents and submit a thorough and detailed demand letter (with your records, bills, lost wage information and any other relevant documents or photographs) to the defendant’s insurance company.
+If they don’t pay what you deserve, we’ll see them in court.

 Once the defendant’s insurance company makes their initial offer, your attorney will call you to discuss it and how to move forward.
 He will negotiate back and forth to reach a settlement that is fair (compensating you fully).
 If a fair settlement cannot be reached, the attorney will prepare, file and serve a lawsuit on the defendant(s).